A-H-Vu/eLoki2/sphinx-docs/source/internals/runscript.rst

 For eLoki2 an Action in the script is any arbitrary set of events that can be executed in a browser-like environment.
 The action class implments the code used to execute an action, for example moving the mouse or scrolling the window.
 Multiple actions can be combined into a single action class i.e. the mouseMoveScroll action.
 Which combines the windowScroll and mouseMove actions.
 Additionally as the action class is responsible for the exact format of the action in addition to its implementation i.e. for mouseMove, it follows the format of ``mouseMove x y`` where x and y are the co-ordinates to move to.

 Each action in a particular script has references to the previous and next actions in a script like a doubly linked list.
 There are methods such as ``chainNextAction`` or ``getNext`` that are used to populate and traverse this list.
-This aspect may change in the future i.e. moving the list aspect to an encapsulating class so that the individual action classes can be reused when recombining/rewriting scripts to generate custom sessions or creating multiple scripts with slight alterations.
+This was used so that any functions created to modify the script can traverse the script back and forth, modify and change the script depending on what's needed.

 Script Parser